Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

 \subsection{Bootstrapping}

-To route messages or use onion requests, each Session client needs an up-to-date list of all Service Nodes.
-On first launch, a Session client fetches this list over the clearnet from a hardcoded trusted node.
-After first use, the Session client periodically queries multiple Service Nodes (from its previously-acquired list) for an up-to-date list.
-Since the Service Node list is deterministically derived from the Loki blockchain, all Service Node lists should be in sync.
-Session clients can avoid being partitioned onto alternate (i.e. malicious) networks by updating their lists only when all queried Service Nodes are in consensus on a new Service Node list.
+To route messages or use onion requests, each Session client needs an up-to-date list of all Session Nodes.
+On first launch, a Session client fetches this list over the clearnet from one of several hardcoded seed nodes.
+After first use, the Session client periodically queries multiple Session Nodes via onion requests (from its previously-acquired list) for an up-to-date list.
+Session clients can avoid being partitioned onto alternate (i.e. malicious) networks by updating their lists only when all queried Session Nodes are in consensus on a new Session Node list.